Frankfurt Travel Guide

 Frankfurt is well-situated and well-equipped to be a doorway to the rest of Germany.
 There are some picturesque villages very nearby which make for fun daytrips - possibly the most popular of these is the historic university town of Heidelberg.
 Frankfurt is also a gateway to the Fairy Tale Road, the path of the much-loved storytellers the Brothers Grimm, and the Romantic Road which winds through some of Germany's most charming landmarks.
 Mainz, the 2,000-year old capital of the Rhineland, is also close by.

-The enormous Frankfurt International Airport serves 53 million passengers per year and is one of Europe's busiest airports.
+The enormous Frankfurt International Airport serves more than 50 million passengers annually and is one of Europe's busiest airports.
 It is situated eight miles (13km) southwest of the city centre.
 Alternatively, there is a small commercial airport, Frankfurt Hahn Airport, located 75 miles (120km) from the city, which is convenient for those travelling to Mainz, Heidelburg or Koblenz (although there is easy public transport into Frankfurt).
 Get more information on Airports in Frankfurt.

 Did you know?